About our Working Dogs

 The type of work we use our dogs for include:

-- Mustering and paddock work – Cows and calves, dry cattle and sheep.
+Mustering and paddock work – cows and calves, dry cattle and sheep.

-- Yard work – Penning up etc.
+Yard work – penning up etc.

-- Dog trialling – Cattle and sheep dog trialling.
+Dog trialling – cattle and sheep dog trialling.

 Our dogs may not be perfect, but they are reliable and practical, and they get the job done.
 They play a very valuable part in the efficiency of our cattle operation.
 We are constantly trying to improve the quality of our dogs, by setting a very high standard in training and breeding.
 We have spent countless hours researching bloodlines and training methods, and have spent a lot of time, money and kilometres putting these into practice.

 Our goal is to breed practical, tough, intelligent working dogs, with an emphasis on versatility.
-Our ideal dog is strong enough to work all types of cattle, gentle enough to work sheep with baby lambs, and have the temperament and trainability to trial cattle and sheep.
+Our ideal dog is strong enough to work all types of cattle, including cows and calves, gentle enough to work sheep with baby lambs, and have the temperament and trainability to trial cattle and sheep.
 We try and select for a leggy, short haired, practical type of dog with a big heart, capable of long days at work.

 We look for pups that show interest in stock from a young age.
 I choose pups with heading instinct, that naturally want to hold their stock together, and will balance to the handler with little help or instruction.
 As dogs progress, they should have enough independence to be able to do practical work for periods of time with little or no command.

-This is super important to me.
+Temperament is super important to me.
 I need a dog that is likeable and easy to train.
 All the natural ability in the world is no good if the dog doesn’t want to work in partnership with its handler.
 A dog that is capable of working without command, but is willing to do exactly what it’s asked when necessary, is the ideal dog for me.